 If you have it in your budget, hiring a pet sitter to come once during the day might be the perfect solution.
 It will give your pup a needed potty break, time to get their mid-day energy out and something to look forward to before you get home.

-Fido likely won’t break his barking habit overnight, so address your neighbors’ concerns personally, apologize and tell them you’re working on fixing the problem.
-You can even introduce them (and their dogs) to Fido and, if you want, see if any of them would be interested in making a few bucks by walking him while you’re gone at work.
+Your dog likely won’t break their barking habit overnight.
+In the meantime, you should try to smooth things over with your neighbors and landlord.
+Address your neighbors’ concerns personally, apologize and tell them you’re working on fixing the problem.
+You can even introduce them (and their dogs) to your dog and, if you want, see if any of them would be interested in making a few bucks by walking him while you’re gone at work.

-This extra bit of attention and exercise would likely go a long way toward keeping him from barking while you’re out of the house.
+This extra bit of attention and exercise would likely go a long way toward keeping them from barking while you’re out of the house.